Who is Warren Buffett ? The Man and His Investments

 Over the years, Warren Buffett’s investments have been hugely successful.
 He was able to beat the market for many years.
 But he stated that beating the market was pure chance.

 As for his philosophy, Warren Buffett is a value investor.
-It means that he is buying stocks that have a market value below the value that he thinks the stock should have.
-Most of the time, Warren invests in the long-term.
+It means he is buying stocks with a market value below the value he thinks the stock should have.
+Most of the time, Warren invests in the long term.
 He is an advocate against day trading.
 He buys companies that have the potential for significant growth.

-One thing that is very interesting about his style is that he mostly invests in something that he deeply understands.
+One thing that is very interesting about his style is that he primarily invests in something that he deeply understands.
 It changed in the later years when he invested heavily in some technology companies such as Apple and IBM.
-But this helped a lot during the dotcom bubble where Berkshire Hataway almost didn’t suffer since they had not a lot of these tech stocks.
+But this helped a lot during the dotcom bubble, where Berkshire Hataway almost didn’t suffer since they had not a lot of these tech stocks.

-When he is evaluating the value of a stock, he is considering twelve different points.
+When evaluating a stock’s value, he considers twelve different points.
 They can be grouped into four different categories.
-There are business points, management points, financial points, value points.
+There are business points, management points, financial points, and value points.
 For instance, one of the questions he is asking is, “Is management rational?”.
 It is not an easy question to answer.
-It requires a lot of research to be able to find enough information on these twelve points.
+It requires a lot of research to find enough information on these twelve points.

-But of course, his investment style is not perfect.
+But, of course, his investment style is not perfect.
 Over the years, he made many mistakes.
 According to him, his biggest mistake was to buy Berkshire Hataway.
 He also invested in Conoco Phillips, thinking that oil prices would continue to rise.
-However, he purchased at too high a price, and this resulted in a loss of several billion for Berkshire Hataway.
+However, he purchased at too high a price, resulting in a loss of several billion for Berkshire Hataway.

 Index funds

-Over the years, Warren Buffett has been more and more critical of active management in mutual funds.
-He is arguing that it is highly unlikely that active funds can outperform the market in the long-term.
+Over the years, Warren Buffett has become more critical of active management in mutual funds.
+He argues that active funds are highly unlikely to outperform the market in the long term.
 It is a point that is often used by personal finance figures.
 It has been shown many times that no active funds can beat the market for many years.

-Therefore, he is advising that most investors should move their money to low-cost index funds.
+Therefore, he advises most investors to move their money to low-cost index funds.
 Like this, people can save on fees while still tracking many stocks.
 That is the strategy he wants his wealth after his death for his wife.

 He even made a bet about it in 2007.
 He stated that a simple S&P 500 index fund would beat managed hedge funds over ten years.
 In 2017, he won that bet by a large margin.
 No manager was able to beat the market for ten years during that bet.
 Once again, proving the point that passive funds are superior to active funds.